animatlabs/animatlabs.github.io/_drafts/2026-11-30-zero-dependencies-dotnet-libraries.md

 ## When Zero Dependencies Makes Sense

 This approach isn't for everyone or everything.
-Here's my framework:
+My framework:

 | Scenario | Zero Deps? | Why |
 |----------|------------|-----|